 How to manage data effectively

 To manage operations effectively, private debt firms need to have access to consistent and easy to consume data.
-This can be achieved by using integrated or centralised systems instead of relying on a multitude of different platforms.
-With information readily available in a single place, it will be easier for private debt firms to oversee investments together with vital risk management metrics such as credit modelling, liquidity projections and loss given default scenarios.
+This can be achieved by using integrated or centralized systems instead of relying on a multitude of different platforms.
+With information readily available in a single place, it will be easier for private debt firms to oversee investments together with vital risk management metrics such as credit modeling, liquidity projections and loss given default scenarios.

-In addition to centralising data, managers need to find effective ways of automating their data collection processes, not least because it can help them control costs.
+In addition to centralizing data, managers need to find effective ways of automating their data collection processes, not least because it can help them control costs.
 Manual processing is no longer acceptable for many institutional investors as it can increase the risk of errors or misreporting, both of which could have devastating consequences.

 As a result, private debt firms need to invest in their technology infrastructure to enhance their client reporting.
-For instance, more managers are beginning to utilise private debt dashboards to visualise borrowers' data and produce detailed analysis – information that is subsequently shared with investors.
+For instance, more managers are beginning to utilize private debt dashboards to visualize borrowers' data and produce detailed analysis – information that is subsequently shared with investors.
 Elsewhere, other managers adopt real or near-real time reporting tools and make investment and risk data available to clients via their smart devices.

 Although the private debt market is in healthy shape, fundraising is extremely competitive.
 Preqin found that 200 private debt managers raised $118 billion in 2020, although 39% of those inflows were secured by the top 10 funds, an increase from 31% in 2019.
 If managers want to obtain mandates, then they need to show that their client reporting processes are fit for purpose.
 At the same time, key decision-makers at institutional investors are getting increasingly younger and tech savvy, making it essential for managers to leverage best-in-class systems.

 Investors cannot be taken for granted